chenxingqiang/secret-learn/doc/computing/scaling_strategies.rst

-\2. could be any relevant way to extract features among the different :ref:`feature extraction <feature_extraction>` methods supported by jax-sklearn.
+\2. could be any relevant way to extract features among the different :ref:`feature extraction <feature_extraction>` methods supported by secret-learn.
 However, when working with data that needs vectorization and where the set of features or values is not known in advance one should take explicit care.
 A good example is text classification where unknown terms are likely to be found during training.
 It is possible to use a stateful